Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Post-quantum Succinct Ideal Obfuscation

 \subsection{Construction}

-Let $U(\cdot, \cdot)$ be the universal circuit that takes as input a Turing machine description $P$ and an input $x$ and outputs $P(x)$.
-Let $U_x := U(\cdot, x)$ be the same universal circuit except that the input is hardcoded and fixed to $x$, so it only takes as input a Turing machine description $P$.
+Let $U_T(\cdot, \cdot)$ be the universal circuit that takes as input a Turing machine description $P$ and an input $x$ and outputs $P_T(x)$ (i.e.\ the output of the Turing machine after running for $T$ steps).
+Let $U_{T,x} := U_T(\cdot, x)$ be the same universal circuit except that the input is hardcoded and fixed to $x$, so it only takes as input a Turing machine description $P$.

 Let $H$ be a random oracle.
 We describe the construction of succinct ideal obfuscation in \Cref{fig:input-succinct-obf}.